SunilVarma24/MATH-Agent-with-HITL/README.md

 The system guarantees **safe, accurate, and domain-specific reasoning**, particularly for mathematics.

+## Features
+- **Interactive Learning**: Engages students with questions and hints.
+- **Step-by-Step Solutions**: Breaks down complex problems into manageable steps.
+- **Web Search Capabilities**: Retrieves up-to-date information from the web.
+- **Feedback Loop**: Learns from user interactions to improve future responses.

 ## How It Works

 ### 1. AI Gateway with Guardrails
 - **Input Guardrails**: A Gemini 2.0 Flash model classifies whether the input is **math-related**.
 If not, it politely rejects the query.
-- **Output Guardrails**: Gemini 1.5 Pro validates that the final answer is complete, logically correct, and step-by-step.
+- **Output Guardrails**: Gemini 2.5 Flash validates that the final answer is complete, logically correct, and step-by-step.
 If not, it regenerates the output.

 ### 2. Knowledge Base Creation
 - A dataset of **12,000 math questions** across topics (Algebra, Geometry, Number Theory, etc.) is used.